IS JOJOBA OIL COMEDOGENIC?

 The jojoba oil is extracted from the seeds of jojoba shrubs.
 Its color is deep yellow while it smells gentle nutty.

-As soon as this oil was discovered, doctors found out that the oil is very much like natural human oil named as sebum.
+As soon as this oil was discovered, doctors found out that the oil is very much like natural human oil named sebum.

 1. Deep hydration